LunarG/vktrace/BUILD.md

 # Build Instructions
 This document contains the instructions for building this repository on Linux and Windows.

-This repository contains Vulkan development tools, such as additional layers and VkTrace trace/replay utilities, supplementing the loader and validation layer core components found at https://github.com/KhronosGroup.
+This repository contains the Vulkan vktrace/replay development tools, supplementing the loader and validation layer core components found at https://github.com/KhronosGroup.

 ## Get Additional Components

 The public repository for LunarG vktrace is hosted at https://github.com/LunarG.

-If you intend to contribute, the preferred work flow is to fork the repo, create a branch in your forked repo, do the work, and create a pull request on GitHub to integrate that work back into the repo.

 ## Linux System Requirements
 These additional packages are needed for building the components in this repo.